johnwheeler-prod/brutal-astro/src/content/blog/answer-engine-obscurity.md

 ## Three things SEO and content teams can do right now

-The Great Decoupling can seem scary.
-Seeing impressions and click through diverge so quickly, but a longer analysis can give some hope.
-Clicks aren't just going down, impressions are going way up.
+The Great Decoupling, seeing impressions and click throughs diverge so quickly, can seem scary, but there is some hope in the divergence, clicks aren't just going down, impressions are going way up.

 ![Image of The Great Decoupling, from ahrefs](../../assets/answer_engine_obscurity/the_great_decoupling.jpg)